Essential Quality is 2-1 morning line favorite for Belmont

 The 1 1/2-mile distance is the unknown.
 The Belmont is back to its traditional “test of the champion” distance on the giant Belmont Park oval known as “Big Sandy” after the race was shortened in 2020 because it led off the Triple Crown.

-“We’re kind of in the same boat as everybody here,” France Go de Ina trainer Hideyuki Mori said through interpreter Kate Hunter.
+“We’re kind of in the same boat as everybody here,” France Go de Ina exercise rider Masaki Tanako said through interpreter Kate Hunter.
 “No one’s run a mile and a half before, so we’re all on the same page.”

 If anyone but Rombauer wins the Belmont, it’ll mark the third consecutive year and fifth in the past eight with a different horse winning each of the Triple Crown races.